 - Employment Cost Trends reports on employee compensation.

 - International Consumer Price Indexes measures inflation in some foreign countries.

 How the BLS Affects the U.S. Economy

 The Bureau of Labor Statistics reports can determine whether the Dow will have an up or a down day.
 Wall Street holds its breath until the Employment Report is released at 8 a.m.
 EST on the first Friday of each month.

-How It Affects You
+How the BLS Affects You

 Each Bureau of Labor Statistics press release directly impacts your portfolio that day.
 The Employment Report can tell you which industries are hiring.
 Therefore, it is in your best interest to be aware of the economic trends reported by the Bureau of Labor Statistics.

-- Consumer Price Index,
+- Consumer Price Index

-- Producer Price Index.
+- Producer Price Index

 Current BLS Reports